-Saumarez Homestead, a historic country homestead and ten-hectare grazing property, was first inhabited by British settlers led by Henry Dumaresq in the 1830s.
-Today it includes an elegant, extensive, fully furnished Edwardian homestead, built between 1888 and 1906, and 15 farm and other buildings dating up to 1910, with their collections of early farm equipment.
+Saumarez Homestead, a historic country homestead and ten-hectare property, was first inhabited by British settlers led by Henry Dumaresq in the 1830s.
+Today it includes an elegant, fully furnished Edwardian mansion, built between 1888 and 1906, and 15 farm and other buildings dating up to 1910, with their collections of early farm equipment.

-In 1874 the property was sold to Francis White, whose eldest son, Francis John White took over management, spending his life developing Saumarez and its associated holdings into one of the largest and most successful rural properties of New England.
+In 1874 the property was purchased by Francis White, whose eldest son, Francis John White took over management, spending his life developing Saumarez and its associated holdings into one of the largest and most successful rural properties of New England.

 Where to stay depends on how far into the wilderness you’re prepared to go for the night.
 You can, on one hand, descend into wilderness gorge country to camp in the company of wildlife and shower under waterfalls, or, on the other hand, head for the country and relax in a lovely cottage or historic homestead guesthouse with plump feather pillows, antique furniture and home cooked meals.
 There are comfortable middle ground options too, such as motels, hotels, bed and breakfasts and self-catering apartments within walking distance to all the in-town action.